-In more than seven years of RVing, we have tried a lot of RV hacks, tweaks, modifications, and products to enhance our RV Lifestyle experience.
+In more than eight years of RVing, we have tried a lot of RV hacks, tweaks, modifications, and products to enhance our RV Lifestyle experience.
 We're always experimenting and trying new things!

 And folks are always asking us about them.
 So we thought we'd put together this report showing what we're now using and doing with our current RV.